Eelgrass Restoration

 Eelgrass Studies

 Ongoing eelgrass studies that aim to improve conservation and restoration efforts are also taking place.
 Salem Sound Coastwatch partnered with MassBays National Estuary Partnership and Massachusetts Office of Coastal Zone Management (CZM) to map eelgrass beds along the coast of Massachusetts.
 The study, titled “A Comparison of Eelgrass Mapping Methods,” utilized various survey methods, such as satellite imagery, drone footage, and side-scan sonar, to determine the accuracy of different methods.
+The results of this study were recently published by Jill Carr (MassBays) and Todd Callaghan (CZM) in the scientific journal, Geosciences, which can be found here.

 We have also studied the effect floating docks have on eelgrass beds along Marblehead’s west shore.
 In this study, Salem Sound Coastwatch and the Massachusetts Division of Marine Fisheries (DMF) used sensors under docks to measure the available light.
 Divers then recorded the amount of eelgrass under and surrounding the docks.
 The results of this study indicate that floating docks block a significant amount of light and reduce eelgrass’ ability to grow.